 In 2017, Denton County, TX had a population of 836k people with a median age of 35.5 and a median household income of $86,291.
 Between 2016 and 2017 the population of Denton County, TX grew from 806,180 to 836,210, a 3.72% increase and its median household income grew from $80,613 to $86,291, a 7.04% increase.

 The population of Denton County, TX is 59.2% White Alone, 19.4% Hispanic or Latino, and 9.55% Black or African American Alone.
 24.1% of the people in Denton County, TX speak a non-English language, and 91.4% are U.S. citizens.

-The largest universities in Denton County, TX are University of North Texas, with 8,598 graduates, Texas Woman's University, with 3,828 graduates, and Ogle School Hair Skin Nails-Denton, with 106 graduates.
+The largest universities in Denton County, TX are University of North Texas (8,719 degrees awarded in 2016), Texas Woman's University (3,996 degrees), and Ogle School Hair Skin Nails-Denton (82 degrees).

 The median property value in Denton County, TX is $280,600, and the homeownership rate is 65.1%.
 Most people in Denton County, TX commute by Drove Alone, and the average commute time is 26.4 minutes.
 The average car ownership in Denton County, TX is 2 cars per household.